Foreign Policy of Islam: Peace or War?

 Addresses All People As One

-One of the themes of the Qur’an is addressing people equally, and all people responsibly in the same way it addresses believers–considering all people partners in building the earth and in beautifying life–practicing goodness and Godliness.
+One of the themes of the Qur’an is addressing people equally and all people responsibly in the same way it addresses believers–considering all people partners in building the Earth and beautifying life–practicing goodness and Godliness.
 Reflect on the following few passages.

 O, ye people!
 Adore your Guardian-Lord, who created you and those who came before you, that ye may have the chance to learn righteousness; Qur’an 2:21

 O, People!
-Partake of what is lawful and good on earth, and follow not Satan’s footsteps: for, verily, he is your open foe.
+Partake of what is lawful and reasonable on Earth, and follow not Satan’s footsteps: for, verily, he is your open foe.
 Qur’an 2:168

 O, People!
-Be conscious of your Sustainer, who has created you out of one living entity, and out of it created its mate, and out of the two spread abroad a multitude of men and women.
-And remain conscious of God, in whose name you demand [your rights] from one another, and of these ties of kinship.
+Be conscious of your Sustainer, who has created you out of one living entity, and out of it created its mate, and out of the two, spread abroad a multitude of men and women.
+And remain conscious of God, in whose name you demand [your rights] from one another, and of these kinship ties.
 Verily, God is ever watchful over you!
-Qur’an 4:2
+Qur’an4:2

 Permissibility of Intermarriages with the People of the Book